 Electronic brains would benefit from living in the cold environment of space because they could take advantage of superconductivity and quantum computing, making their brains very energy efficient.
 The temperature of objects in empty space between stars approach absolute zero, somewhere just above -270 degrees Celsius and well below what is required for superconductivity.

 There's nothing new about proposing biological life evolving into non-biological bodies.
 Science fiction authors, philosophers and scientists like Paul Davies, Steven J. Dick, Ray Kurzweil, Nick Bostrom and many others have made such suggestions.
 The philosopher Susan Schneider wrote a piece called "Alien Minds" that does a good job describing the problems of non-biological aliens, with and without consciousness.
 However, all of these prognosticators propose that aliens would be super intelligent.
 Although that may very well be the case, it is not a requirement.
 A specie only needs human-level intelligence to survive.
 What does superintelligence even mean anyway, and how do we know there aren't limits to intelligence?
 No doubt aliens would be more knowledgeable than humans but knowledge is not the same thing as intelligence.
 And as Dennett has reminded us, human brains, the most complicated thing we know of, were created by very low intelligent robots (biological cells) through natural selection.
 I propose a minimal hypothesis that doesn't require superintelligence, just human-like intelligence because this is more likely to be achieved than superintelligence.
-But creating intelligence with consciousness?
+But creating intelligence with consciousness that includes feelings and emotions?
 That's another matter.

 Unfortunately consciousness is the most problematic part of this hypothesis.
 Although we have good ideas about what consciousness is not, we have no good theory about how to build a conscious machine (intelligence, yes, but not consciousness).
 Nevertheless, there are several programs that are attempting to build artificial brains that would mimic human brains.